paulstatezny/backpack/notes/the_problem_is_not_their_paycheck.md

 1. Identify the problem your customer has
     - Determine the external, internal, and philosophical problem.
     - The philosophical problem: What is fundamentally wrong with society?
-Why is it _just plain wrong_ that people are dealing with these external/internal problems?
-(This is something people can get behind fixing!)
+        - Why is it _just plain wrong_ that people are dealing with these external/internal problems?
+        - This creates emotion!
+        - (This is something people can get behind fixing!)
     - External problem: e.g. People need mortgages
     - Internal problem: e.g. People are uncertain about their financial security
     - Philosophical problem: e.g. People aren't loved through finance.
 (Example: Financial advisors trying to make money off of people instead of caring for them.)